jentruong09/waether-dashboard/README.md

 # Weather-or-Not

 ## Project Description
 With this weather application, you can find the weather of over 200,000 cities!
-Simply search up any city and find the weather forecast of up to 5 days.
+Simply search up any city and find the weather forecast of up to 7 days as well as the next 12 hours.

 <br/>